 What to Include in the Letter

-When writing a career change cover letter, remember that it is a powerful self-marketing document in which you need to convincingly predict and argue how your skills can fulfill the specific needs of an employer.
+When writing a customized cover letter for a career change, remember that it is a powerful self-marketing document in which you need to convincingly predict and argue how your skills can fulfill the specific needs of an employer.
 The letter should thus be focused more upon the employer’s requirements (as expressed in their job ad or in the mission statement on their corporate website) rather than upon your own personal history or professional goals.

 To this end, be sure to mention the employing company’s name once or twice in your cover letter, and try to limit your use of the personal pronoun “I” so that the focus of the letter is placed squarely upon the employer.